-When you use Categories and Tags with your posts and pages, you provide a method for organizing your content and make it much easier for website visitors to find your content.
-The Categories and Tags option is not a new feature for WordPress, but the interface for using them in the Gutenberg editor is a little be different.
+When you use Categories and Tags with your posts, you provide a method for organizing your content and make it much easier for website visitors to find your content.
+The Categories and Tags option is not a new feature for WordPress, but the interface for using them in the Gutenberg editor is a little bit different than TinyMCE.
+Using categories and tags can be helpful in your SEO strategy, as it helps the search engines to further understand your content.
 Follow the instructions below in order to learn how to add categories and tags in the Gutenberg editor.

 Note that the Gutenberg editor has been integrated directly into the WordPress Administrator dashboard as of WordPress version 5.0.
 It is now the default WordPress editor.